tbolon/awesome-dotnet-winforms/README.md

 A curated list of free and .NET libraries for Windows Forms (winforms) with source code available.

+Please note that you should check each project license requirement, as some projects are not released under MIT license.

 Feel free to suggest your personal favorite library in the discussion tab, with an issue or, even better, a PR.
 Or open an issue if there is something wrong.

 ## Input Controls / Forms